Storage and Data Guide

 Data Classifications

-There are many special data classifications in use by researchers across campus.
-Some types are permitted to be stored on Illinois Research Storage (the Campus Cluster) and some are not.
+There are many special data classifications in use by researchers across campus, some types are permitted to be stored on Illinois Research storage, while some are not.
 Below are descriptions about some of those data types.
-If you have any questions, please submit a support request.
+If you have any questions, please contact the program office.

-International Traffic in Arms Regulation (ITAR) – ITAR data is permitted to be stored on Illinois Research Storage, however all proper procedures and notifications must be followed.
-For more information about those procedures and who to contact, refer to the OVCR’s documentation.
+ITAR (International Traffic in Arms Regulation) Data – is permitted to be stored on Campus Research Storage, however all proper procedures and notifications must be followed.
+For more information about those procedures and who to contact, see the OVCR’s documentation.

-Health Insurance Portability and Accountability Act (HIPAA) / Personal Identifiable Health (PIH) – HIPAA / PIH data is not permitted to be stored on Illinois Research Storage.
+HIPAA (Health Insurance Portability and Accountability Act) /PHI (Personal Identifiable Health) Data – is not permitted to be stored on Campus Research storage.

 Accessing Storage